 A good transport network, based on sound foundations of sustainability and accessibility, has the potential to be an engine for positive change.
 It can do this by opening up access to social and economic opportunities such as education and employment, particularly for those who would otherwise be unable to avail of such opportunities.
 It can also have a positive impact on overall health and wellbeing among the people and communities that it serves.

-• Ensuring that the transport network and services enhance people's quality of life is a considerable challenge, and these considerations have informed the development of the strategy:
+Ensuring that the transport network and services enhance people's quality of life is a considerable challenge, and these considerations have informed the development of the strategy:

-- The affordability of public transport so that it remains available and useful for families with lower disposable incomes; - The role of public transport in further improving accessibility for persons with disabilities; and - Promoting active commuting for its benefits to people's health and to the environment.
+- Affordable transport acting as a catalyst for reducing disadvantage in communities; - The affordability of public transport so that it remains available and useful for families with lower disposable incomes; - The role of public transport in further improving accessibility for persons with disabilities; and - Promoting active commuting for its benefits to people's health and to the environment.